Collisteru/collisteru.net/content/blog/europe_2024/europe_2024.md

 <figure>
 <img src="saumur_chateau_high.jpg">
 <figcaption>From the tower of the Château de Saumur.
-The plumes of steamin the far distance are from nuclear cooling towers.</figcaption>
+The plumes of steam in the far distance are from nuclear cooling towers.</figcaption>
 </figure>

 I really can’t recommend Saumur enough.
 It represents the height of the French aesthetic of coziness plus grandeur.